 Lodging cancellations are handled directly by your hotel subject to its specific policies.
 Be sure also to advise Renaissance Weekend of cancellation.

-As Renaissance Weekends resume – and celebrate their 40th anniversary – ensuring all participants' safety while fostering the gatherings' spirit is our foremost objective.
+As Renaissance Weekends celebrates its 40th anniversary – ensuring all participants' safety while fostering the gatherings' spirit is our foremost objective.
 The Renaissance team, and our host venues, have sought authoritative counsel on infection precautions, required strict standards for the meeting-places, and adopted specific policies and protocols to address public-health concerns and ensure all participants' well-being.

 This plan reflects consultations with Renaissance Weekend attendees who are public health authorities, who will continue to advise us.
 Closer to each Weekend’s start, such experts' recommendations, the virus' resurgence or mutations, local conditions, or legislation may prompt adjustment of the guidelines.

 Vaccination will be required without exceptions.
 Boosters are strongly encouraged.
-A PCR test will be required within 48-96 hours prior to departing your home for Charleston (negative result to be shown upon arrival in Charleston on Dec.
-28).
-A self-administered COVID-19 rapid test will be required on-site prior to your registration on Dec.
-28. A second self-administered rapid test will be required on the morning of Dec.
-31. Participants are encouraged to purchase well in advance of the weekend BinaxNOW tests to bring with them to Charleston; these tests are available online at Walmart, CVS, Walgreens and in stores.
+A PCR test is encouraged within 24-96 hours prior to departing your home for Charleston; if a PCR is not readily available, a pre-departure self-administered rapid test is required.
+A self-administered COVID-19 rapid test will be required on-site prior to your registration on the first day of the Weekend..
+Participants are encouraged to purchase well in advance of the weekend BinaxNOW tests to bring with them to the Weekend; these tests are available online at Walmart, CVS, Walgreens and in stores.
 Each participant will sign a liability waiver at registration (it will be the same waiver you agreed to when you completed online registration for the Weekend).
-Indoor masking will be required at this point.
-Capacity in Charleston will be reduced.

 No wonder that, for the 8th straight year, national travel magazines' readers voted "the Holy City" the top American city to visit: Take a horse-drawn carriage ride through cobble-stoned streets of the country's largest historic district.
 Chat with locals famed for hospitality.
 Explore hidden alleys to savor hidden gems & 350 years of tradition.
 Sacred sites; a distinctive heritage.